 Tehran University Student Launches Campus Sit-In Against Being Blacklisted for Activism

-University of Tehran student activist Saha Mortezaei began a sit-in at her campus library on October 11, 2019, to protest being denied university enrollment for allegedly engaging in political activism.
+University of Tehran student activist Soha Mortezaei began a sit-in at her campus library on October 11, 2019, to protest being denied university enrollment for allegedly engaging in political activism.

 Since the creation of the Islamic Republic in 1979, student activists have been denied higher education through various methods.
 During President Mahmoud Ahmadinejad’s second term (2005-13), those accused of engaging in political activities received a star on their application, which blocked them from enrolling in Iranian universities.